What is Shore Hardness Scale: Comparing Shore A vs. Shore D Hardness

 Shore D

-The Shore D classification is used for determining the hardness of more rigid materials with very little flexibility.
+The Shore D classification is used for determining the hardness of more rigid materials with little flexibility.
 Common materials associated with the Shore D scale include hard vulcanized rubbers, semi-rigid plastics, and rigid plastics.
 This scale uses a gram force of 4536 g (~10 lbs) to push a steel rod into the test sample.

 Example: Truck tires have a standard durometer hardness rating of 55 Shore D.